health tips

 It’s also essential for maintaining healthy hormone production—especially for women, who often under-eat it relative to what their metabolism and hormones need.

-Why: Your body naturally releases cortisol in the morning — a built-in “wake up” hormone.
+Your body naturally releases cortisol in the morning, which is a built-in “wake up” hormone.
 If you have caffeine before that system does its job, you train your body to rely on coffee instead of its own chemistry.

-Why: Protein and healthy fats are digested more slowly, helping you feel full for longer.
+Focus on eating protein and healthy fats, which are digested more slowly and help you feel full for longer.

-Sugar and high-glycemic carbs are more quickly digested, so you might feel hungry again more quickly.
-They’re also what we tend to overeat more than protein or healthy fats.
+Sugar and high-glycemic carbs are more quickly digested, and can make you feel hungry again more quickly.
+We also tend to more easily overeat carbs than protein and healthy fats.

-Lack of sleep also causes your body to create more ghrelin (hunger hormone) and less leptin (fullness), affecting your hunger cues.
+Lack of sleep also causes your body to create more ghrelin (hunger hormone) and less leptin (fullness), messing with your hunger cues.

-Why: Movement helps your muscles use up some of that sugar for energy so it’s not floating around your bloodstream.
-It helps keep your blood sugar more stable and make it easier for your body to respond to insulin.
+Movement helps your muscles use up some of that sugar for energy, so it’s not floating around your bloodstream.
+This helps keep your blood sugar more stable and make it easier for your body to respond to insulin.

-Freedom is being able to make healthy choices out of awareness of energy balance and what works best for you – not by blindly following restrictive rules.
+Freedom is being able to make healthy choices out of awareness of energy balance and what works best for you, rather than blindly following restrictive rules forever.

-When you understand how different foods affect your body and support your needs, you can make intentional choices that move you toward health and joy.
+When you understand how different foods affect your body and support your needs, you can make intentional choices that move you toward your health and physique goals.

-Why: Pesticides often stay on or just under the skin, even after washing.
+Pesticides often stay on or just under the skin, even after washing.
+Go for organic when you can.